Censorship in Indonesia: Protests and freedom of expression

 On 10 June 2020, Human Rights Watch urged the Indonesian authorities to drop all charges against seven Papuan activists and students, who are on trial for their involvement in anti-racism protests last year in August.
 On 2 December 2019, four students along with the other 50 students, peacefully protested against the human rights abuses in Papua and West Papua, asking the Indonesian government to release the Papuan political prisoners.
 A civil lawsuit was filed against 4 student activists following their expulsion from their university.
 On 13 July 2020, the police charged one of the four students with "treason" and "public provocation."
 Human Rights Watch urged the Indonesia's Khairun University to reinstate the four students who were expelled and support academic freedom and free expression.

 On 6 December 2022, the People's Representative Council unanimously passed a new criminal code that placed heavy restrictions on freedom of speech and the right to protest, a move that was widely condemned by activists and human rights organizations.
 Before it was passed, the Press Council of Indonesia attempted to convince President Joko Widodo to halt it's enactment.
 The law reintroduced a ban against insulting the president, vice president, Indonesian flag, government institutions, or Pancasila (the official state ideology of the country).
 It instituted requirements that protesters receive permission to protest from the police, or else face imprisonment for up to 6 months.
-It also introduced major restrictions to abortion rights, criminalized consensual sex outside of marriage, and created apostasy laws that made leaving a religion a jailable offense.
+It also introduced major restrictions to abortion rights and partially criminalized consensual sex outside of marriage.